-It is the 222nd year of the Age of Conquest.
+It is the 53rd year of the Age of Chaos.
 562 years since the fall of the Caelian Empire.
 The land of Vasloria is wild and dangerous.
 The forest primeval took back the marble temples and Caelian columns and obliterated the rule of Man.
 The only law: sword and claw.

-The only respite, a brief period of fifty years when Good King Omund united the far flung baronies, and restored the rule of law.
+The only respite, a brief period of eight decades when Good King Omund united the Duchies and restored the rule of law.

-In his 75th year, Conquest 172, Good King Omund was murdered, betrayed by Mandrake, Captain of the Dragon Phalanx and the greatest knight on life.
-Mandrake sold King Omund’s plans and weaknesses to Ajax the Invincible, now Overlord.
+In his 75th year Good King Omund was murdered, betrayed by Mandrake, Captain of the Brass Dragonflight and the greatest knight on life.
+Mandrake sold King Omund’s plans and weaknesses to Ajax the Invincible, now named Overlord.